cpazad/Paralax-Web-Project/README.md

 ## Project view link
 https://cpazad.github.io/Paralax-Web-Project/

-Note: Image display problem:- Images are not displaying from the page created from the github but are visible open from local machine! probably some problem with the folder address.
+Note: Image display problem:- Images are not visible from the page created from the github but are visible if open from local machine! probably some problem with the folder address.